dspace-group/dscom/README.md

   -?, -h, --help  Show help and usage information

 Commands:
-  tlbexport <Assembly>         Export the assembly to the specified type library tlbdump <TypeLibrary>        Dump a type library tlbregister <TypeLibrary>    Register a type library tlbunregister <TypeLibrary>  Unregister a type library
+  tlbexport <Assembly>                           Export the assembly to the specified type library tlbdump <TypeLibrary>                          Dump a type library tlbregister <TypeLibrary>                      Register a type library tlbunregister <TypeLibrary>                    Unregister a type library tlbembed <SourceTypeLibrary> <TargetAssembly>  Embeds a source type library into a target file
 ```

 ## Library